The Best Startup Business Loans for 2022

 Through the Kabbage Funding dashboard or mobile app, you can withdraw as little as $500, and with the Kabbage Card, which you can request at no extra cost, there’s no minimum withdrawal amount.
 Withdrawals can be made whenever you like, and the money is deposited into your account in under 10 minutes.

 Kabbage is one of the best startup business loans options with no collateral since the company’s qualification criteria aren’t very demanding.
-There’s no official credit score requirement, but you’ll need it to be around 540 in order to qualify.
-Plus, your business will need to be at least 12 months old and make $50,000 per year or $4,200 per month over the last three months.
+You'll need to have a credit score of at least 640 and your business will need to be at least 12 months old and make $3,000 in monthly revenue.

 Reasons to choose Kabbage: